Home Purchase Mortgage Calculators

 It sounds like you have been caught in the same foreclosure spiral as many borrowers over the course of the past decade.
-What is unique and somewhat alarming about your situation is that your lender agreed to accept monthly payments of $5,500 when you only earn $8,250 per month in gross income.
+What is unique and somewhat alarming about your situation is that your lender agreed to accept monthly payments you could not afford.
 Lenders typically apply a debt-to-income ratio of 43% - 50% to determine the mortgage payment you can afford.
 Your debt-to-income ratio is the maximum amount of your monthly gross income you can spending on debt expenses such as your mortgage payment, property tax, homeowners insurance as well as other debt such as credit card, auto and student loans.
 Paying that much of your income toward your mortgage payment is not affordable or sustainable in the long run.
 In short, you have two options to address your situation.
-Your first option is financial and your second option is legal.
+As outlined below, you have several options to address your situation.

 We provide a comprehensive overview of private money mortgages as well as Six Things You Should Know About a Private Money Mortgage on FREEandCLEAR.
 If you apply for a loan with a private money lender be sure to fully understand the higher interest rate, costs and fees, including any pre-payment penalty, charged by the lender.
 You can use our FREEandCLEAR Lender Directory to search for private money lenders in your state.

 Finally, if you believe that your lender acted in bad faith or in a predatory manner, I recommend that you contact a real estate attorney to review your legal rights.
 You can also contact your state attorney general or the Consumer Finance Protection Bureau (CFPB) to review your situation more closely.